-The budget allocated in the long-term financial plan is sufficient to meet the previously planned lifecycle costs of all Council assets.
+It is worth noting that the budget allocated remains sufficient to cover the previously planned lifecycle costs of all Council assets.

 conclusion

 The SAMP has a life of four years and is due for complete revision and updating within each Council cycle.